KIT College of Engineering

-Kolhapur Institute of Technology's College of Engineering (an autonomous institute established in May 1983) popularly known as (KIT College of Engineering), Kolhapur, Maharashtra, was granted autonomous status by UGC and AICTE New Delhi.
+Kolhapur Institute of Technology's College of Engineering (an autonomous institute established in July 1983) popularly known as KIT (KIT College of Engineering), Kolhapur, Maharashtra, was granted autonomous status by UGC and AICTE New Delhi.
+KIT is re-accredited with A+ grade by NAAC Bengaluru.

 Spread over 30 acres, the natural form of the landscape has been preserved.
 The campus houses the main building, hostels for boys and girls, workshops with a built-up area of around 23,500 sq. m. and an innovative waste recycling system, windmills, gardens dotted with solar powered lamps and also popular for CSE placements.

 Facilities

 The college has a campus of 30 acre 500 m away from National Highway 48.
 The campus has a basketball court, a cricket ground, and a gymnasium.